adamdehaven/shared-ui-components/packages/sidebar/README.md

 ## TypeScript interfaces

 TypeScript interfaces [are available here](https://github.com/Kong/ui-shared-components/blob/main/packages/sidebar/src/types/index.ts) and can be directly imported into your host application.
-The following interfaces are available for import:
+The following type interfaces are available for import:

 ```ts
 import type { SidebarPrimaryItem, SidebarSecondaryItem, SidebarProfileItem } from '@kong-ui/sidebar'